Fort Tryon Park

-For more lazy afternoons, Fort Tryon has a dog run, complete with a gazebo for dog owners to sit and socialize, as well as two playgrounds.
-The pristine view of the Hudson River makes the park the perfect setting for outdoor lunches, bike rides, and strolls.
+Fort Tryon Park is home to Manhattan's largest dog run, complete with a gazebo for dog owners to sit and socialize, as well as two playgrounds, volleyball courts, and built-in ping pong tables.
+The pristine views of the Hudson River make the park the perfect setting for exploring, meandering strolls, and picnics.

 Discover the history of Fort Tryon Park